ohlerlab/cortexomics/cortexomics.md

 Dermot Harnett
 01 August, 2018

+# Intro

-\#Intro - Importance of understanding gene regulation - Importance of understanding gene regulation at multiple levels - Specific importance to the brain - complexity of translational regulation in the brain - importance of complexes - Distinction between intra and inter gene variation, discussion of it’s importance - Lack of studies in living tissue that examine Gene expression at multiple levels -
+  - Importance of understanding gene regulation

+  - Importance of understanding gene regulation at multiple levels

+  - Specific importance to the brain

+      - complexity of translational regulation in the brain
+      - importance of complexes

+  - Distinction between intra and inter gene variation, discussion of it’s importance

+  - Lack of studies in living tissue that examine Gene expression at multiple levels

+  -
-\#\#Refs to include
+## Refs to include

-\#\#results
+## results

 Clustering

 ## Figure 1 - Data Quality,